 In accordance with our mission, the MSW program aims to prepare advanced generalist practitioners who: 1.
 Are self-reflective and competent to engage in autonomous and ethical social work practice with multiple systems and diverse populations; 2.
 Continually strive to increase cultural appropriateness including understanding of and sensitivity to economic and social inequalities; 3.
 Demonstrate a commitment to serve and advocate for those who are vulnerable, marginalized, and oppressed; 4.
 Engage in research-informed practice and practice-informed research; 5.
 Demonstrate the ability to evaluate their own practice and programs based upon critical analysis and assessment.

 The UNF MSW Program is limited access program, admitting a cohort of 25 traditional students and 20 advanced standing students on an annual basis for the Fall semester of each academic year.
 Admitted students may opt for a two-year full-time program of study.
 All required social work courses are offered on campus during late afternoon and evening hours.
 Some diversity or major elective courses may be available online.
 More information regarding the program academic requirements, policies, and procedures may be found in the MSW Student Handbook 2017-2018.

-MSW Admission Apply Now or View Criteria for Two-Year Traditional Program and the Advanced Standing Program.
+MSW Admission Apply Now or View Criteria for the Two-Year Traditional Program and the Advanced Standing Program.